Get the Product-Led Storytelling Playbook—Free

 B2B marketing remains a game of funnels.

-You probably won’t be reading this piece, either.
+You probably won’t be reading this, either.

-So, like old inbound marketing plays, you still need to funnel people into becoming sales opps.
+So, like old inbound marketing plays, you still need to funnel people acquired through media-lke content plays into sales pipeline.
 Long-term, that’s how to justify media budgets and ongoing buy-in from the CEO or CFO.
+But unlike outdated inbound content playbooks focused on ebook downloads as the measure of sales intent, the media-demand gen route is about building loyal audiences.

 Patrick Campbell said it best: